Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/concepts.md

     - `Scheduler (kube-scheduler):` It is responsible for distributing work or containers across multiple nodes.
 It looks for newly created Pods with no assigned node, and selects a node for them to run on.

+    - `Controller Manager (kube-controller-manager):` The Controller Manager is a daemon that embeds the core control loops shipped with Kubernetes.
+In applications of robotics and automation, a control loop is a non-terminating loop that regulates the state of the system.
+In Kubernetes, a controller is a control loop that watches the shared state of the cluster through the `apiserver` and makes changes attempting to move the current state towards the desired state.
+Examples of controllers that ship with Kubernetes today are the replication controller, endpoints controller, namespace controller, and serviceaccounts controller.

+    The kube-controller-manager is a binary that runs all the controllers for the Kubernetes master.
+It's responsible for ensuring that the shared state of the cluster matches the users' declared intentions.
+The controllers it runs include:

+    - `Node Controller:` Responsible for noticing and responding when nodes go down.
+    - `Replication Controller:` Responsible for maintaining the correct number of pods for every replication controller object in the system.
+    - `Endpoints Controller:` Populates the Endpoints object (that is, joins Services & Pods).
+    - `Service Account & Token Controllers:` Create default accounts and API access tokens for new namespaces.
+    - `... and others.`

-    - `Controller Manager (kube-controller-manager):` It runs controllers, which are the background threads that handle routine tasks in the cluster.
-Logically, each controller is a separate process, but to reduce complexity, they are all compiled into a single binary and run in a single process.
+    Each of these controllers is a separate process, but to reduce complexity, they are all compiled into a single binary and run in a single process.
+These controllers read the state of the cluster from the api-server and, upon state changes, make or request changes.
+They communicate with the API server to create, update, and delete resources.

     - `Cloud Controller Manager (cloud-controller-manager):` It runs controllers that interact with the underlying cloud providers.
 The cloud-controller-manager binary is an alpha feature introduced in Kubernetes release 1.6.